Hi, I’m Jen.

 The experience I bring to your corner.

-I'm a Certified Public Accountant with nearly 22 years of experience auditing federal programs and government contractors.
+I'm a Certified Public Accountant with 22 years of experience auditing federal programs and government contracts ranging from the millions to billions of dollars.
 No two audits were the same.
 Every audit was a different organization, a different system, a different set of financial programs to evaluate.

 That kind of work trains you to think critically in a way that's hard to replicate elsewhere.
 Not just "are the numbers accurate" but "does this system actually work?
 Is it doing what it's supposed to do?
 And if not, why not?"